pricesmith/ssof-automation/README.md

 ## DAGs, Subdags, Workflows, and Tasks

+## Clients

+### NVD Client

+- impl architecture is restricted by use case knowledge (i.e. how it will be used in automation (e.g. how info will be passed in)) and knowledge of python.

 ## Codebase Background

 This codebase began with a hyper-focus on one particular use case I found interesting-- automating vulnerability updates, checking against existing products and services, and adding to a db.
 Additionally, I wanted to explore adding a particular interest of mine called RDF Stores.
 RDF Stores are a way to semantically store and query data in a remarkably flexible way.
 However, with this entire approach, I found that both some of my domain knowledge needed guidance and the vulnerability apis of choice are time intensive to fully implement-- PLUS RDF setup (example ontology creation, and triple store init, THEN setting up an api).